ahmad1284/TIL/README.md

 1. How to create a timetable using [FET](https://lalescu.ro/liviu/fet/) software.
 1. How to work with opengraph images. (this was super fun)
 1. How to make a book ft Rachel Andrews plus PrinceXML (this was a long time quest finally complete).
 Sounds about the right time to open that publishing business :)
+1. How to create an AWS instance of ubuntu and windows (finally some fun stuff) courtesy of the linuxupskillchallenge